 (i) Recognition and measurement

 Other intangible assets that are acquired by the Company and have finite useful lives are measured at cost less accumulated amortisation and any accumulated impairment losses.
-Intangible assets comprise acquired software and licences.
+Intangible assets comprise acquired software and licences and internally generated software.